jonasbirkelof/beets/docs/beets-php/database.md

 Beets PHP contains several tools for you to easily work with your database.
 On this page you will learn how to setup and connect to the tadabase ase well as basic CRUD functionallity.
+Beets supports the use of multiple databases.

 ## Database.php